Havvy/result/readme.md

 Obviously, JavaScript is a different language than Rust.
 Differences in idiomatic code and type systems means there will be differences in the code and API.

-We already have Errors in JavaScript, which from this package's author's perspective, should only be used for programmer errors.
-This is no good, so in this package, we use Fail.
+We already have Errors in JavaScript.
+This means we can't use the `Err` name and so instead use the name `Fail`.

 Because idiomatic JS uses camelCase instead of lower_case, all method names have been translates to camelCase.